 Next, start at the bottom left and number all the squares until you get to the last one in the top row, label this one ‘finish’.

 Draw snakes and ladders between randomly selected squares and then you're done!

 All you need to start a game is a dice and some coins as markers.

-Find a large paved area such as a driveway or concrete patio and get drawing with coloured chalk.
+Find a large paved area such as a driveway or concrete patio and start drawing with colored chalk.
 Try drawing a big hole in the ground and try not to fall in!